Remote Learning FAQs – September 2021

 How can I best support my son/daughter as part of their remote learning?

-This will be a very challenging circumstance for students, regardless of their previous progress and focus on their learning.
+This has been a very set of challenging circumstance for students, regardless of their previous progress and focus on their learning, and, for some, may continue to be so when periods of self isolation are necessary.
 You know them better than anyone, and encouragement should be supplemented with reminders where they are needed.
 Routines and accessing the help of their subject teachers is also very helpful.

-All Year 11 students have received a full suite of Revision Guides and there are also a number of websites that provide resources to supplement the teaching that has been provided on Frog.
-Some examples of these include Oak Academy and the BBC who are offering educational programming for secondary school students on BBC2 every weekday.
+All Year 11 students will receive Revision Guides for some of the topics they study and there are also a number of websites that provide resources to supplement the teaching that has been provided on Frog.
+Some examples of these include Oak Academy and BBC Bitesize.
 The following links are some examples of what is available:

 Where can I find out more information about remote learning and the expectations placed on schools?